sugatakar1521-ux/datafication-market-insights/README.md

 # Global Datafication Market 2025–2030: Growth, Trends, and Strategic Insights for Investors and B2B Leaders
 ![Datafication Market](https://github.com/user-attachments/assets/7926b07c-3358-453b-aeeb-ba5878d183d0)

 The global Datafication Market is undergoing a structural transformation as enterprises shift from traditional digitization to pervasive generation and monetization of data as a strategic asset.
 Defined as the conversion of diverse real‑world phenomena into quantifiable data points for analysis, predictive insights, and automated decision‑making systems, datafication now underpins enterprise digital transformation and AI‑enabled operations.
-This report synthesizes recent global developments, market drivers, risks, and strategic implications for investors and supply chain leaders navigating volatility, logistical bottlenecks, ROI uncertainties, and technological disruption.
+This report synthesizes recent global developments, market drivers, risks, and strategic implications for investors and supply chain leaders navigating volatility, logistical bottlenecks , ROI uncertainties, and technological disruption.

 **Market Value and Forecast**